ankitraj7217/AdForensic/README.md

     - react-error-boundary

 4. Please note:
-    - File uploaded under Upload Advertiser Data should be in the following format - (Advertiser, Date, Impressions, Clicks, CTR).
+    - The file uploaded under "Upload Advertiser Data" should adhere to the following format: (Advertiser, Date, Impressions, Clicks, CTR).
-    - File uploaded under Upload Countries Data should be in the following format - (Advertiser, Impressions, Country).
+    - The file uploaded under "Upload Countries Data" should adhere to the following format: (Advertiser, Impressions, Country).
-    - End date will only be enabled after start date is selected.
+    - End date selection is enabled after a start date is chosen, and the date-based filter is applied only when both start and end dates are selected.
-    - Upload Countries Data will only be enabled when Advertiser Data is already uploaded.
+    - The option to upload countries data will only be enabled once advertiser data has been uploaded.
-    - Select Advertiser options depend upon the advertiser data.
+    - The selection of advertiser options depends on the uploaded advertiser data.

 5. How to use:
     - Sample data is already available to view.
-    - You can select a date range to filter and Advertiser Name to filter.
+    - Filtering is available by date range and advertiser name.
-    - You can upload csv files in above mentioned format and it can be dynamic, but ensure column names are in same order.
+    - Upload CSV files in the specified format, ensuring consistent column order as mentioned under "Please Note."
-    - Graph will automatically adjust on upload of data.
+    - Graph adjusts dynamically upon data upload, supporting multiple advertisers.

 6. Components Architecture: